IndigoFobes/ecommerce-back-end/README.md

   <a name="usage"></a>
   ## Usage

-  Navigate into your mysql shell and enter your password.
+  First, make sure to edit the env.EXAMPLE file to contain your mysql user information.
+And change the file to .env.
+Next, navigate into your mysql shell and enter your password.
 Run 'source schema.sql' and then quit.
-Run npm run seed in your command line, and then run npm start to start your server.
+Run 'npm run seed' in your command line, and then run 'npm start' to start your server.

 https://user-images.githubusercontent.com/105685042/194129725-ef8d16fd-ea8b-4c96-849d-fbaca639319d.mp4